 Chocolate Peanut Butter Cups

-Chocolate and peanut butter go together like Batman & Robin, Bert & Ernie or Chandler Bing & Joey Tribbiani, so these healthy Chocolate Peanut Butter Cups are the most perfect and delicious treat!
+Chocolate and peanut butter go together like Batman & Robin, Bert & Ernie or Chandler Bing & Joey Tribbiani, so this healthy chocolate peanut butter cups recipe is the perfect combination for a delicious treat!

-In these Chocolate Peanut Butter Cups, I’ve used a mixture of coconut oil and coconut cream (also known as coconut butter), both of which can easily be found in any grocery store or health food store.
+In these chocolate peanut butter cups, I’ve used a mixture of coconut oil and coconut cream (also known as coconut butter), both of which can easily be found in any grocery store or health food store.
 The type of cocoa powder you use in this recipe will have a big impact on the flavour, the darker or more raw the powder the deeper and richer the chocolate flavour will be.
-I’ve only used a small amount of maple syrup to sweeten these cups to keep the sugar content down, but if you wanted to add a little extra splash of syrup you certainly could.
+I’ve only used a small amount of maple syrup to sweeten this peanut butter cups recipe to keep the sugar content down, but if you wanted to add a little extra splash of syrup you certainly could.

 - 1/4 cup coconut oil

 - 1/4 cup coconut butter

 - 1/2 cup cocoa powder

 - 2 tablespoon maple syrup

 - 1/8 teaspoon sea salt + more for topping

 - In small saucepan on the stovetop, heat coconut oil, coconut butter, cocoa powder, maple syrup and sea salt.